 A decade into their second life, guitarist/singer Glenn Mercer, guitarist Bill Million, bassist Brenda Sauter, percussionist Dave Weckerman and drummer Stan Demeski have outlasted Sonic Youth while trudging on in their typical Feelies snail-like pace.
 In its first wave, they released four classic indie rock albums in eleven years (the 1980 touchstone Crazy Rhythms, ‘86’s The Good Earth, ‘88’s Only Life and ‘91’s Time for a Witness) and in its post-reunion second act, there’s been a pair of records that stack up neatly to those seminal records (2011’s comeback Here Before and ‘17’s In Between).

-It’s no secret to Feelies heads how instrumental bands like The Stooges, The Modern Lovers, the Beatles, the Rolling Stones, Neil Young, Patti Smith and The Velvet Underground meant in helping shape the sound of this N.J. institution.
+It’s no secret to Feelies heads how instrumental bands like The Stooges, The Modern Lovers, the Beatles, the Rolling Stones, Neil Young, Patti Smith and The Velvet Underground were in helping shape the sound of this N.J. institution.
 Cover versions of said groups have been a staple of the Feelies’ live show for decades and this past weekend, in conjunction with the just-opened art and music exhibition, The Velvet Underground Experience, the Feelies’ played a sold-out all-Velvets covers set at White Eagle Hall in Jersey City.

-The Globe spoke to Mercer about his first recollections of hearing the Velvets, their influence on the Feelies, opening for Lou Reed, seeing Reed live in concert and even playing with the late, great VU leader.
+Rock and Roll Globe spoke to Mercer about his first recollections of hearing the Velvets, their influence on the Feelies, opening for Lou Reed, seeing Reed live in concert and even playing with the late, great VU leader.

 I wanted to touch on your earliest memories of The Velvet Underground.